Every abstract is visible to everyone, in order to encourage discussion.

 The exersices are inspired by and selected from the book Creative Confidence, by Tom and David Kelley

-Workshop - Suggested by Linda Rising, about 1 month ago.
+Workshop - Suggested by Linda Rising, 3 months ago.

 You’ve tried and tried to convince people of your position.
 You’ve laid out your logical arguments on impressive PowerPoint slides—but you are still not able to sway them.
 Cognitive scientists understand that the approach you are taking is rarely successful.
 Often you must speak to others’ subconscious motivators rather than their rational, analytic side.
 Linda Rising shares influence strategies that you can use to more effectively convince others to see things your way.
 These strategies take advantage of hardwired traits: “liking”—we like people who are like us; “reciprocity”—we repay in kind; “social proof”—we follow the lead of others similar to us; “consistency”—we align ourselves with our previous commitments; “authority”—we defer to authority figures; and “scarcity”—we want more of something when there is less to be had.
 Learn how to build on these traits as a way of bringing others to your side.
 Use this valuable toolkit in addition to the logical left-brain techniques on which we depend.

-Workshop - Suggested by Markus Mortensen and André Rivenæs, about 1 month ago.
+Workshop - Suggested by Markus Mortensen and André Rivenæs, 3 months ago.

 Would you like to get to know your data better?
 In this workshop, you will learn how to create beautiful visualizations using R. We will also discuss best practices and how to create value for your business with the right visualizations.
 The workshop will cover everything from simple scatter plots to interactive plots and GIFs, and the participants will get the opportunity to learn by doing through a selection of exercises.

-Workshop - Suggested by Martin Gilje Jaatun, about 2 months ago.
+Workshop - Suggested by Martin Gilje Jaatun, 4 months ago.

 Software security is about creating software that keeps performing as intended even when exposed to an active attacker.
 However, it is impossible to prevent all security flaws and vulnerabilities, since you will always have limited resources, in terms of time, money, and/or expertise.
 It is thus most important to prevent, detect and remove flaws and vulnerabilities with high risk, i.e., those that can easily be exploited by attackers, and that may impact important assets.
 Protection Poker is a tool for risk estimation to be used as part of the sprint planning meeting, in order to identify the features in the current sprint that represent the highest security risk, and that thus may need additional attention to software security and/or functional security requirements.
 An important side-effect of playing Protection Poker is a general raising of security awareness within the development team.